Cesar-Jim/react-study/src/notes/2-functional-component.md

 * everything defined in the function's body is the render function which returns JSX in the end
 * defining React components and rendering them within each other makes Composition in React possible
-* Arrow functions inherit 'this' from their parent
+* arrow functions inherit 'this' from their parent

-- STATELESS FUNCTIONAL components don't manage state and don't have any side-effects (like accessing the browser's local storage)
+* STATELESS FUNCTIONAL components don't manage state and don't have any side-effects (like accessing the browser's local storage)

-- REACT HOOKS made it possible to have state in FUNCTIONAL COMPONENTS
+* REACT HOOKS made it possible to have state in FUNCTIONAL COMPONENTS
+* you can create or add as many functions inside the Functional Component as you want to act as explicit event handlers or to encapsulate other business logic

 ##### Example of a functional component